Eliud Kipchoge wins London Marathon in second-fastest time ever

 Kosgei, a 25-year-old mom, was second to Cheruiyot in London last year, then won October’s Chicago Marathon for her first major crown.
 On Sunday, she posted the fastest second half of a women’s marathon in history (66:42) to become the seventh-fastest woman in history.

+“I felt rough from, like, 10K on, like my legs were just really achy today,” Huddle told LetsRun.com.
+“Sometimes you have bad days in the marathon.”

-Sisson and Huddle are among a large group of Olympic hopefuls, also including Jordan Hasay, Des Linden, Amy Cragg and, should she continue racing, Shalane Flanagan.
+Sisson and Huddle are among a large group of U.S. Olympic hopefuls, also including Jordan Hasay, Des Linden, Amy Cragg and, should she continue racing, Shalane Flanagan.
+The top three at trials in Atlanta on Feb.
+29 are in line to make the Tokyo team.

 Swiss Manuela Schar earned her second London title in 1:44:09, distancing American Tatyana McFadden by 5:33.